tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 tickets.)

-When a client presenting a previously obtained ticket finds that the server nevertheless negotiates a fresh session, the client SHOULD assume that any other tickets associated with the same session as the presented ticket are also no longer valid for resumption.
-This includes tickets obtained during the initial full handshake and all tickets subsequently obtained as part of subsequent resumptions.
-Requesting more than one ticket in cases when servers select a full handshake helps keep the session cache primed.
+When a client presenting a previously obtained ticket finds that the server nevertheless negotiates a new connection, the client SHOULD assume that any other tickets associated with the same session as the presented ticket are also no longer valid for resumption.
+This includes tickets obtained during the initial (new) connection and all tickets subsequently obtained as part of subsequent resumptions.
+Requesting more than one ticket in cases when servers complete a new connection helps keep the session cache primed.

-Servers SHOULD NOT send more tickets than requested for the handshake type selected by the server (resumption or full handshake).
-Moreover, servers SHOULD place a limit on the number of tickets they are willing to send, whether for full handshakes or resumptions, to save resources.
+Servers SHOULD NOT send more tickets than requested for the connection type selected by the server (new or resumed connection).
+Moreover, servers SHOULD place a limit on the number of tickets they are willing to send, whether for new or resumed connections, to save resources.
 Therefore, the number of NewSessionTicket messages sent will typically be the minimum of the server's self-imposed limit and the number requested.
-Servers MAY send additional tickets, up to the same limit, if the tickets that are originally sent are somehow invalidated.
+Servers MAY send additional tickets, typically using the same limit, if the tickets that are originally sent are somehow invalidated.

 A server which supports and uses a client "ticket_request" extension MUST also send the "ticket_request" extension in the EncryptedExtensions message.
 It contains